Compliance

 Kerwyn Velasco

-Discover how DevOps and Compliance teams can work together, with anecdotes
+Discover how DevOps and Compliance teams can work together, with Anecdotes

 DevOps and GRC teams are usually like two ships that pass in the night.
 While they share common activities within a day-to-day workflow, their objectives differ.
 DevOps’s primary objective is operational excellence, enabling the business, supporting the developers, and maintaining a secure environment.
 GRC focuses more on security objectives, risk management, and meeting the business’s Compliance goals.
 However, with today’s increased regulatory requirements and limited headcount, DevOps and Compliance teams must find the right balance between operational excellence and risk management and learn to work together efficiently.

-When it comes to Compliance, anecdotes knows a thing or two.
+When it comes to Compliance, Anecdotes knows a thing or two.
 As experts in the field, we understand how crucial it is for DevOps and Compliance teams to work hand in hand.
 Read on to learn which challenges stand in their way and the solutions that can build the winning team.

 Why Should DevOps and Compliance Teams Care About Each Other?